 The growing interest in comparative analyses of migration has led to a variety of attempts to assess and compare countries’ migration policies and governance, including immigration, emigration and integration.
-This effort is now also enshrined in the Sustainable Development Goals (SDGs).
-In SDG target 10.7., UN Member States commit to facilitate by 2030 the “orderly, safe, and responsible migration and mobility of people, including through implementation of planned and well-managed migration policies” (UN, 2015).
+This effort is also enshrined in the Sustainable Development Goals (SDGs).
+In SDG target 10.7., United Nations (UN) Member States commit to facilitate by 2030 the “orderly, safe, and responsible migration and mobility of people, including through implementation of planned and well-managed migration policies” (UN, 2015).

 Data that assess migration policies are commonly based on experts’ evaluations of existing laws and regulations and provide insight into aspects of countries’ governance.
 However, these data are limited because individual data sources, mostly migration policy indices, do not cover all policy aspects where migration is implicated.
 Data on migration governance also mostly focus on certain regions or time periods.
 Although this page focuses on data that assess migration policies, it is important to note that data that inform policy making on migration are also limited.

 Different definitions of governance exist.
 One definition of governance pertaining specifically to migration is:

 “The combined frameworks of legal norms, laws and regulations, policies and traditions as well as organizational structures (sub-national, national, regional and international) and the relevant processes that shape and regulate States’ approaches with regard to migration in all its forms, addressing rights and responsibilities and promoting international cooperation.”
 (IOM Glossary on Migration, 2019).

 Migration policy is part of migration governance, and widely used without being clearly defined.
 Other related terms include migration regulation, restriction and control.
 A recent definition describes migration policies as: